Michael Atiyah: Awards and honours

 and the Michael Atiyah Chair in Mathematical Sciences at the American University of Beirut were named after him.

 Personal life

 Atiyah married Lily Brown on 30 July 1955, with whom he had three sons, John, David and Robin.
 Atiyah's eldest son John died on 24 June 2002 while on a walking holiday in the Pyrenees with his wife Maj-Lis.
-Lily Atiyah died on 13 March 2018 at the age of 90.

-Sir Michael Atiyah died on 11 January 2019, aged 89.
+Lily Atiyah died on 13 March 2018 at the age of 90 while Sir Michael Atiyah died less than a year later on 11 January 2019, aged 89.